LOW DEPOSITS - JUST £49 PER PERSON!

 A week in Provence

-Enter a landscape of historic cities and stunning hilltop villages, of fields of lavender and sunflowers.
-Stay in Avignon, and explore Aix, Arles, tiny coastal Cassis and the vast wetlands of the Carmargue, as we spend seven days uncovering the beauty of the very south of France.
+Enter a landscape of historic cities and stunning hilltop villages, where ripening vineyards, summer's lavender and sunflowers bathe in golden sunshine.
+Stay in Avignon, and explore Aix, Arles, tiny coastal Cassis and the vast wetlands of the Camargue, as we spend seven days uncovering the beauty of the very south of France.

 Fly into Nice or Marseilles where our coach will be waiting to carry you through the countryside to Avignon and your hotel, where your Tour Manager will be waiting to greet you.